-The Great Salt Lake Council desires to be transparent to its volunteers, members, and donors.
-Below are our 2015 Audited Consolidated Financial Statements and 2016 Budget.
-A short explanation is provided for certain significant transactions.
+The Great Salt Lake Council desires to be transparent to its volunteers, members and donors and have posted our 2016 Audited Consolidated Financial Statements and 2017 budget here on our website.
+Along with those documents a short explanation is provided for certain significant transactions.

-The Endowment Fund had an increase in permanently restricted donations totaling just under $115,000, which was another strong year after 2014 when donations were at Council high of $151,000.
+The Endowment Fund had an increase in donations totaling $87,914 which is another good year on top of 2015 where donations were around $115,000.

-If there are further questions about these documents you are welcome to contact Brian P. Sheets, CPA (the Council’s chief financial officer) at email@example.com.
+If there are further questions about these documents you are welcome to contact Brian P. Sheets, CPA, CGMA (the Council’s Chief Financial Officer) at firstname.lastname@example.org.

 Great Salt Lake Council Audited Consolidated Financial Statement Explanations